cntehang/ng-config-service/README.md

 ### Setting up Dev

-The source code has several projects created by Angular CLI and uses its [library support](https://github.com/angular/angular-cli/wiki/stories-create-library).
+The source code has two projects created by Angular CLI and uses its [library support](https://github.com/angular/angular-cli/wiki/stories-create-library).
 It has a regular Angular application served as a demo project that uses the config service library.
 The config service source code is located in `projects/ng-config-service` folder.

 ### Building